wasp-lang/wasp/README.md

 Concepts such as *app*, *page*, *user*, *login*, *frontend*, *production*, etc. are baked into the language, bringing a new level of expressiveness and allowing you to get more work done with fewer lines of code.

-NOTE: Wasp is still in alpha, meaning it has bugs and many critical featuers are still missing and it is stil changing a lot!
+NOTE: Wasp is still in alpha, meaning it has bugs, and many critical features are still missing and it is still changing a lot!

 ```js
 // todoApp.wasp: